-Going bankrupt in Australia is an option for deeply indebted people, especially if they have few to no realistic options for repaying their obligations.
+Going bankrupt with no assets in Australia is an option for deeply indebted people, especially if they have few realistic options for repaying their obligations.
 Declaring bankruptcy may not be a terrible option if you cannot satisfy creditors with various plans to settle your obligations.
 In this guide, we answer questions such as “Does bankruptcy clear all debts?” and offer suggestions on declaring bankruptcy with no Assets.

 What Is Bankruptcy?

 In exchange, you must agree to repay your creditors as much as possible through a repayment schedule or by selling your assets.
-However, if you are going bankrupt with no assets, your creditors will get nothing in return, and you will get free of debts after the bankruptcy declaration.
-After the bankruptcy procedure is completed, you will be given a fresh financial start.
+However, if you go bankrupt with no assets, your creditors will get nothing in return, and you will be free of debts after the bankruptcy declaration.
+After completing the bankruptcy procedure, you will be given a fresh financial start.

-However, it is important to highlight that going bankrupt in Australia is only available to people, not organisations.
+However, it is essential to highlight that going bankrupt in Australia is only available to people, not organisations.
 If you run a business as a sole proprietorship or partnership, you or your partner can file for bankruptcy as distinct entities.
-Remember that the company cannot go bankrupt.
+Remember that a company cannot go bankrupt.
 The options for companies are insolvency and liquidation.

 Eligibility Criteria and Requirements

-⦁ If you are currently bound in a debt agreement, you will have to cancel it before applying for bankruptcy in Australia.
+- If a debt agreement currently binds you, you must cancel it before applying for bankruptcy in Australia.

-Remember that bankruptcy is your last resort, and you should not opt for it if you can work out alternative payment methods, such as Debt Restructuring or a Debt Agreement.
-Although bankruptcy seems like an easy way out, it comes with many consequences, and you might not like some of them.
+Remember that bankruptcy should be your last resort, and you should not opt for it if you can work out alternative payment methods, such as Debt Restructuring or a Debt Agreement.
+Although bankruptcy seems like an easy way out, it comes with many consequences, which we explain on this page: Why should I go Bankrupt?

 When applying for bankruptcy, it would be best to know your options before you get into further proceedings:

-⦁ You can also opt for the Declaration of Intention, where the law permits you twenty-one days of security from your creditors and prevent them from taking any action against you.
-This can be a great opportunity to arrange money and pay your debt.
+- You can also opt for the Declaration of Intention, where the law permits you twenty-one days of security from your creditors and prevents them from taking action against you.
+This can be an excellent opportunity to arrange money and pay your debt.

-⦁ Another option can be pursuing your creditor to sign a Personal Insolvency Agreement with you which provides you with the flexibility of repaying a part of your debt in instalments.
+- Another option can be pursuing your creditor to sign a Personal Insolvency Agreement with you, allowing you to repay some of your debt in instalments.
 In this way, you can free yourself from some pressure, and it would become easier to pay off the money in instalments.

-If these options do not work for you, then as we mentioned above, bankruptcy would be your last straw to get yourself out of all the debts.
-You will have to go through the following process of applying for bankruptcy in Australia.
+- If these options do not work, you must go through the following process of applying for bankruptcy in Australia.